 - Provide garden resources like soil testing, tilling, raised bed construction and water catchment systems to gardens across the city.

-- Supplement the Fresh Food Share program with fresh produce from The Greening’s farm markets.
-The Share program provides a monthly box of food distribution to low-income residents.
+- Supplement the Fresh Food Share program with fresh produce from The Greening’s farm sites.
+The Fresh Food Share program is a program of the Gleaner’s Community Food bank and provides a monthly box of food distribution to low-income residents.

 The Greening of Detroit’s Farm Gardens

 The Greening of Detroit purchased the Detroit Market Garden property from the city of Detroit in 2009.
 After site development and building three 30 x 60 movable hoophouses, and one 30 x 144 hoophouse, the 2.5—acre farm garden within Detroit’s eastern market district opened to the public.
 This garden serves as an urban farming training, production and processing location.
 Seasonal produce is grown in the hoophouse tunnels year-round.

 Self-guided tours, community education, and an adult and youth apprenticeship program are also offered at this site.

 The Greening of Detroit coordinated the restoration of the 26-acre park in southwest Detroit in 2004, working with community partner organizations and neighborhood residents.
 Improvements included renovated athletic fields, a new playground with a teaching garden, a “living” pavilion, a fruit orchard, and a small farm garden.
 The city-owned park is a well-used community space.

 The garden and orchard are maintained by The Greening’s apprentice farmers and volunteers.
 Community residents also take an active role in tending to the garden, planting and harvesting produce, and picking apples and pears from the orchard trees.
 Romanowski Park is used to educate community residents about, and increase access to urban agriculture, nutrition and healthy food.
 Most of the produce and fruit is harvested and consumed by the community; the rest is harvested and delivered to market outlets.